 Childhood enuresis is a form of urinary incontinence that usually affects children between the ages of five and six years.
 It is characterized by the repeated expulsion of urine, either during the day or in bed at night.

-In order for it to be considered as a disease, the loss of urine must take place at least twice a week for at least a period of three consecutive months.
+In order for it to be considered as a disease, the loss of urine must take place at least twice a week for at least a period of three consecutive months, as pointed out in this work carried out by researchers from the National Autonomous University of Mexico (UNAM).
 If it isn’t a disease, then it’s a behavioral problem.

 The good news is that there are several ways to help your child learn how to establish proper and regular urinating habits.
 In today’s article, we’ll take a look at the main symptoms of this condition and several measures that can help you control them.

-The main symptom of childhood enuresis is the involuntary loss of urine.
+The main symptom of childhood enuresis is the involuntary loss of urine, as shown in this study published in the Mayabeque medical science journal MediMay.
 This can occur several times during the night and, to a lesser extent, during the day.